High demand for personal hygiene products: New campaign hopes to help moms

 “As a mom, it’s safe to say, I would do absolutely anything for my kids.
 If that means I buy that case of diapers and I go without a meal or two or three?
 I would be completely okay with doing that,” Mazur said.

-“As we all know, if you so not have access to feminine hygiene products you’re probably not going to go to work.
+“As we all know, if you do not have access to feminine hygiene products, you’re probably not going to go to work.
 If you’re a girl, you’re probably going to have to miss a few days of school,” Mazur said.

 This sometimes forces mothers to use paper towels from public restrooms or hand towels from home instead of those feminine hygiene products.